-The Office of Environmental Health and Safety remains committed to providing, and continually improving, a healthy and safe living, learning, and working environment for students, faculty, and staff.
+The Office of Environmental Health and Safety remains committed to providing, and continually improving, a healthy and safe living, learning, and working environment.
 It is the responsibility of the Environmental Health and Safety team to help every individual on campus understand their role and responsibility for safety.